Last Updated on April 16, 2022 by Rei Garnet

-Rabbits in the wild sleep in a hole they dig called warrens.
+Rabbits in the wild sleep in a hole they dig called “warrens.”
 Warrens are intricate networks of tunnels that rabbits use to sleep and build nests in.
-They do this so that no predators can harm them while they’re most vulnerable or while they’re sleeping.
+They do this so that no predator can harm them while they’re most vulnerable or while they’re sleeping.

-You can tell that your rabbits are sleeping by looking at their body language if it’s relaxed.
+If your rabbits are sleeping, you can tell by looking at their body language if they’re relaxed.
 A rabbit that’s sleeping would also stop wiggling its nose.